ddelong/ddelong.github.io/_posts/2005-11-04-smashmymaturitycom.md

 categories:
   - Apple
 ---
-I&#8217;m sure you&#8217;ve all read about [SmashMyiPod.com](http://www.smashmyipod.com).
+I'm sure you've all read about [SmashMyiPod.com](http://www.smashmyipod.com).
 I thought it was infantile in concept before I read the website.
 You can imagine my shock when I read his _classy_ responses over on [Cult of Mac](http://cultofmac.com/index.php/2005/10/31/smashmyipod_responds_where_the_money_wen).

 > I hear ipod video screens cause impotence and hair loss.